Person-centred therapy in Cornwall and online across the UK

 Online across the UK

-How therapeutic photography supports person centred therapy
+How therapeutic photography supports therapy

-Person centred therapy blends naturally with therapeutic photography for emotional wellbeing.
+Therapy blends naturally with therapeutic photography for emotional wellbeing.
 Weiser (1993) described how photographs can reveal emotional processes, support grounding, and deepen self-understanding when used within a safe therapeutic frame.

-In practice, this might look like using your phone or camera between sessions or during simple exercises: noticing what you’re drawn to, what feels heavy or light, and what resonates with your inner state.
+In practice, this might look like using your phone or camera between sessions or during simple exercises: Noticing what you’re drawn to, what feels heavy or light, and what resonates with your inner state.

 Themes we might explore